Interlace Commons

 Jonathon McRay, M.A.

 Jonathan is a farmer, facilitator, and writer in the Shenandoah Valley of Virginia.
 He grew up in Central Appalachia and worked in Israel/Palestine and Mozambique before returning home to take responsibility for his life and history.
 Jonathan has worked on farms with action research initiatives and grassroots coalitions and was a founding member of Vine and Fig, a sustainable living center for education, supportive housing, and community organizing.
-He is co-founder and caretaker of Silver Run Forest Farm, a riparian nursery and folk school rooted in love and living soil, committed to remediating the toxins that pollute our souls, society, and soil, from chemical leaching to white supremacy.
+He is co-founder and caretaker of Silver Run Forest Farm, a riparian nursery and folk school rooted in love and living soil.
+He is committed to remediating the toxins that pollute our souls, society, and soil, from chemical leaching to white supremacy.
 Jonathan teaches workshops and classes on cultural ecology and restorative justice.
 He facilitates and consults with groups and organizations to transform conflict, understand power and oppression, and shape liberating visions and decisions through the Cambium Collective.
 Jonathan has a master’s degree in Conflict Transformation and Restorative Justice.
 He is a member of Soul Fire Farm's Speakers Collective, where he